simsekergun/Dielectric_Waveguides/README.md

 # Dielectric_Waveguides
-A finite-difference-based MATLAB solver to study light propagation along straight dielectric waveguides
+A finite-difference-based MATLAB solver to study light propagation along straight dielectric waveguides.

+If you use this code for your research, please cite this publication.

+E. Simsek, "Practical Vectorial Mode Solver for Dielectric Waveguides Based on Finite Differences,” Optics Letters, vol. 50, no. 12, pp. 4102–4105 (2025).
+[Download] [DOI: 10.1364/OL.550820]

 ## MATLAB codes
 test_wg_only.m: Si3N4 rectangular waveguide surrounded by SiO2